Neutron Network

 3. Kubernetes Networking 101

 Kubernetes users generally do not create pods directly.
-Instead, users create a high-level workload, such as a deployment, which organizes pods according to some intended spec.
-In the case of deployment, users specify a template for pods, along with how many pods (often called replicas) they want to exist.
+Instead, they make a high-level workload, such as a deployment, which organizes pods according to some intended specifications.
+In the case of deployment, users specify a template for pods and how many pods (often called replicas) they want to exist.

-There are several additional ways to manage workloads, such as ReplicaSets and StatefulSets.
-Remember that Pods themselves are ephemeral, suggesting they are deleted and replaced with new versions of themselves.
+Several additional ways to manage workloads exist, such as ReplicaSets and StatefulSets.
+Remember that pods are temporary, so they are suggested to be deleted and replaced with new versions.

 How Kubernetes Network Namespace Works: